 - Credit earned through the Ithaca College Exchange Program.

-- Credit earned through Global Learning. *CALS Exchange credits are considered Cornell credits*.
+- Credit earned through the Office of Global Learning. *CALS Exchange credits are considered Cornell credits*.

 Obtaining pre-approval of non-Cornell (transfer) credit is strongly recommended prior to enrolling in the course):

 - CALS Students who plan to take courses at another regionally accredited institution should complete the transfer credit pre-approval form located in DUST.
 It is possible that the course a student would like to complete has already been approved and is in the database on this site.